SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces: Experiments

 \subsection{Main Results}

-We trained models of various sizes across different settings, with the results shown in Figure~\ref{fig:minerl} and \ref{fig:gqn_carla}, and Table~\ref{tab:minerl_quantitative} and ~\ref{tab:gqn_carla_quantitative}.
-First, we describe the results obtained from the MineRL Navigate dataset with varying video frames.
-For sequences of 16 and 64 frames, the VDM with an SSM-based temporal layer demonstrates comparable generative performance to that of the attention-based temporal layer.
-However, when the frame count increases to 256 frames, the SSM-based VDM exhibits superior generative performance relative to memory usage compared to the attention-based approach.
-Furthermore, experiments conducted on the GQN-Mazes and CARLA Town01 datasets confirm the advantages of using an SSM-based temporal layer in VDMs over attention-based layers.
-These benefits, particularly in terms of generative performance relative to memory usage, extend beyond the MineRL Navigate dataset.
-This advantage is especially evident in the generation of 256-frame video sequences across various scenarios.
-The generated samples from temporal SSM-based VDMs are shown in Figure~\ref{fig:minerl_qualitative}.
+We trained models of various sizes across different settings, and the results are shown in \autoref{fig:combined} and \autoref{fig:short_frames}.
+First, we describe the results obtained from the MineRL Navigate dataset with various video frames.
+For sequences of 16 and 64 frames, the VDM with an SSM-based temporal layer demonstrates a generative performance comparable to that of the attention-based temporal layer.
+However, when the frame count is increased to 256 frames, the SSM-based VDM exhibits superior generative performance relative to memory usage and computational time compared with the attention-based approach.
+Furthermore, experiments conducted on the GQN-Mazes and CARLA Town01 confirm the advantages of using an SSM-based temporal layer in VDMs over attention-based layers.
+The samples generated from the temporal SSM-based VDMs are shown in \autoref{fig:minerl_qualitative}.

-In Figure \ref{fig:computation}, we present how training memory consumption and inference time vary with video sequence length for each temporal layer, using $32\times32$ resolution images and the same model size.
-Training memory consumption data is based on a batch size of 8, while inference times reflect sample generation on a single NVIDIA A100 GPU with the number of diffusion time steps $T$ fixed at 256.
-The results for 256 frames are particularly notable, demonstrating that while memory usage and inference speed in Attention-based models increase quadratically with sequence length, the SSM-based model exhibits only a linear increase.
+In \autoref{fig:computation}, we show the variation of the training memory usage and inference time with the video sequence length for each temporal layer using the same model size.
+Memory consumption is measured on a batch size of eight, while inference times reflect sample generation on a single NVIDIA A100 GPU.
+The SSM-based model achieved approximately a $\times 1.56$ improvement in inference speed and a similar reduction in memory usage at 256 frames, highlighting its efficiency compared to attention-based approaches under the same model size.
+In addition, the results demonstrate that, whereas memory usage and inference speed in attention-based models increase quadratically with sequence length, the SSM-based model exhibits only a linear increase.